neicnordic/puhuri-web/docs/resource-allocators.md

     - by backend_id

 ## Project membership management
+**NB**: Project permissions can be viewed and modified only by customer owners and staff users.

 - [Getting a mapping of Puhuri AAI user CUID to Puhuri Core user](API guide/project-permissions.md#getting-a-mapping-of-AAI-user-to-Core-user)
     - explain why is needed